 Does Confidence Really Lead to Success?

-A new study of incoming Freshman has begun to question whether confidence really does go hand-in-hand with positive results among college students.
+A new study of incoming freshmen has begun to question whether confidence really does go hand-in-hand with positive results among college students.

 It’s no secret that Generation Y has quite a bit of confidence.
 Whether it be participation trophies in Little League or the Honor Roll, Millennials have both received and sought out appraisal in sizable quantities as part of what has been called the “Self-Esteem Movement.”
 But now, a team of researchers lead by Jean Twenge have begun to study how college students levels of self-esteem really measure up against their abilities, and whether or not confidence really does breed success which she recently discussed in an interview with BBC’s Health Check.